 In this video, we highlight the unmet need in sleep apnea by showing the anatomy of normal airflow, apnea and snoring around the tongue muscles.
 We showcase the device's unique features, mechanism-of-action, benefits and its effectivity in the treatment of sleep apnea and snoring.

 By introducing high-quality visuals and an engaging story, we designed our animation to complement the client's vision to revolutionise the sleep market with novel and ground-breaking products that will help solve the conditions of snoring and mild sleep apnea, making a real impact on the lives of millions of people globally.
-As part of their worldwide reach, we produced multiple language videos — English, German and Japanese versions.
+As part of their worldwide reach, we produced multiple language videos — English, German, Japanese and Spanish versions.

 Sleep apnea (or apnoea) is a serious sleep disorder that happens when your breathing stops and starts while you sleep.
 There are three forms of sleep apnea — central, obstructive, and complex.
 The most common of these is obstructive sleep apnea.

 Central sleep apnea (CSA) also inhibits breathing at night, but it does not occur due to upper airway obstruction.
 Instead, the cause is neurological.
-Unlike with OSA, the body does not try to breathe in central sleep apnea, so there is no snoring.
+Unlike with OSA, the body does not try to breathe in CSA, so there is no snoring.
 Instead, because the brain and nervous system do not consistently send a signal to breathe, the person stops breathing.

 Complex sleep apnea syndrome is a distinct form of sleep-disordered breathing characterized as central sleep apnea, and presents in obstructive sleep apnea patients during initial treatment with a continuous positive airway pressure (CPAP) device.